top of page

 The Bottom Line: Kauai Surfing

-Kauai is special indeed.
+Kauai is special indeed, from waterfalls to surfing.

 I could write pages about the beauty of the island that raised me because it is truly unrivaled.